Ashna16/DATA-ANALYSIS-AND-KEY-CONCEPTS/README.md

 DATA LAKE FORMATION

 AWS Lake Formation makes it easy to ingest, clean, catalog, transform, and secure your data and make it available for analysis and machine learning.
-Lake Formation gives you a central console where you can discover data sources, set up transformation jobs to move data to an Amazon S3 data lake, remove duplicates and match records, catalog data for access by analytic tools, configure data access and security policies, and audit and control access from AWS analytic and machine learning services
+Lake Formation gives you a central console where you can discover data sources, set up transformation jobs to move data to an Amazon S3 data lake, remove duplicates and match records, catalog data for access by analytic tools, configure data access and security policies, and audit and control access from AWS analytic and machine learning services.

+DATA WAREHOUSE

+A data warehouse is a central repository of structured data from many data sources.
+This data is transformed, aggregated, and prepared for business reporting and analysis.